DoSomething/gambit/.github/README.md

 You>
 ```

-Input is posted to your localhost `api/v1/receive-message` endpoint on behalf of the Northstar User  with mobile number matching your  `DS_CONSOLEBOT_MOBILE` config variable.
+Input is posted to your localhost `api/v2/messages?origin=twilio` endpoint on behalf of the Northstar User with mobile number matching your  `DS_CONSOLEBOT_USER_MOBILE` config variable.
 A new Northstar User is created for the mobile number if it doesn't exist.

 ## Development